Chronomap/Bateau/README.md

 ## Features
 - Low-pro design
-- Optional weight/foot to give it a typing angle
+- Optional weight/foot to give it a typing angle of ~4.5°
 - Compatible with Minivan PCBs using coriander plates
 - Cutouts for P3D feet
 - Modeled for 3D printing and using self-tapping screws